-You will then need to submit your completed application form and fee of £200 (including the plate and stickers) for a standard private hire vehicle and £220 (excluding executive plate) £35
+You will then need to submit your completed application form and fee of £240 (including the plate and stickers) for a standard private hire vehicle and £300 for an executive private hire vehicle.

 All supporting documents must also be sent to the Licensing Team for consideration without such documents your application cannot proceed, the application will be turned around within 7 days at which point an officer will contact you to book a plate appointment.

 a valid certificate of fully comprehensive motor insurance (stating for hire and reward), naming all drivers